 See Treatment and Medication for more detail.

 African trypanosomiasis, also referred to as sleeping sickness, is an illness endemic to sub-Saharan Africa.
-It is caused by the flagellate protozoan Trypanosoma brucei, which exists in two morphologically identical subspecies transmitted to human hosts by bites of infected tsetse flies, which are found only in Africa, as follows:
+It is caused by the flagellate protozoan Trypanosoma brucei, which exists in 2 morphologically identical subspecies transmitted to human hosts by bites of infected tsetse flies, which are found only in Africa, as follows:

 The major epidemiological factor in African trypanosomiasis is contact between humans and tsetse flies.
 This interaction is influenced by an increasing tsetse fly density, changing feeding habits, and expanding human development into tsetse fly–infested areas.